Pooled Investment Vehicles: The Basics

 As its name suggests, a pooled investment vehicle (PIV), sometimes called a pooled fund, is an investment fund raised by pooling small investments from a large number of individuals.
-One common type of a pooled investment vehicle is a mutual fund.
+One common type of pooled investment vehicle is a mutual fund.

 The professional management team responsible for a pooled investment vehicle combines these individual investments into a single large fund that is then deployed for investment purposes.
-The group of individual investors are all stakeholders in every investment the fund makes, in proportion to the size of each individual’s investment in the fund.
+The group of individual investors is all stakeholders in every investment the fund makes, in proportion to the size of each individual’s investment in the fund.

-Pooled investment vehicles are sometimes organized as standalone companies, and in other cases they are arranged and managed as entities within a larger business, such as a brokerage house.
+Pooled investment vehicles are sometimes organized as standalone companies, and in other cases, they are arranged and managed as entities within a larger business, such as a brokerage house.